BearDimonR/ucu-mlops/README.md

 ## Requirements Specification

 For this project we will use Vertex AI platform as the company leverages GCP services.
-Custom solutions and other tools were considered (HugginFace, Feast, W&B, Kubeflow, etc.), but according to the project specifications there are no capacity to deploy & support them as well as using multiple number of 3-parties brings lots of risks.
+Custom solutions and other tools were considered (HuggingFace, Feast, W&B, Kubeflow, etc.), but according to the project specifications there are no capacity to deploy & support them as well as using multiple number of 3-parties brings lots of risks.

 VertexAI platform components fit greatly and allow future migration to the self-hosted solutions.
 For example, it is possible to replace VertexAI experiment tracking system with Weights&Biases 3-party if it is required.

-Servies & Requirements:
+Services & Requirements:

 - Notebooks: VertexAI Workbench
     - Scalability: Must handle multiple users simultaneously.